DISEASES AND CONDITIONS

 The normal anatomy of the oesophagus, stomach, and its relationship to the main breathing muscle (the diaphragm) that separates the organs of the chest and the organs of the abdomen are depicted in the first diagram.
 Usually there is no other organ except the oesophagus going through the diaphragm, and this joins to the stomach 1-2 cm below the diaphragm at what is called the gastro-oesophageal junction (GOJ).
 In some people the hole in the diaphragm that lets the oesophagus through can be weak and expands in size, allowing contents from the abdomen to migrate into the chest.
 This is called a hiatus hernia.
 There are several types of hiatus hernia, which depend on which organ is migrating into the chest and how it is doing so.
 The commonest is called a sliding hiatus hernia, which is where the GOJ and stomach are 'sliding' up and down through the hiatus (second diagram).
 The second is called a para-oesophageal hiatus hernia, where a separate part of usually the upper stomach migrates up, but the GOJ stays down in the abdomen.

 Symptoms related to hiatal hernia depend on the anatomy, and whether there is associated gastro-oesophageal reflux of acid.
-Symptoms of a large hiatus hernia itself include pain behind the sternum (breastbone) associated with intake of food/fluid, and nausea or vomiting.
-The concern with para-oesophageal hiatus hernia is that incarceration can occur, where the organ (usually a significant part of the stomach) migrates up into the chest and cannot come back down.
+Symptoms of a large hiatus hernia itself include pain behind the sternum (breastbone) associated with intake of food/fluid, and nausea, dry retching and/or vomiting.
+The concern with para-oesophageal hiatus herniae is that incarceration can occur, where the organ (usually a significant part of the stomach) migrates up into the chest and cannot come back down.
 This presents usually as an emergency, with the above symptoms, and needs semi-urgent treatment.
 Often the most useful initial manouevre in the emergency department once the diagnosis is established (usually by CT scanning), is placement of a tube through the nose into the upper stomach (called a nasogastric tube or NGT) to decompress the stomach and allow it to deflate.
 This usually helps in settling the symptoms, and then we can decide on the timing of repair, which is usually by an operation.

 There are many types of liver tumours, and they are divided into benign (non-cancerous) and malignant (cancerous) tumours.
 Benign tumours include haemangiomas, focal nodular hyperplasia and liver cell adenoma (also called hepatocellular adenoma).
 The commonest malignant tumours are colorectal liver metastases, hepatocellular carcinoma (HCC), and cholangiocarcinoma.